georgebejinariu/Studen_Project_Allocation/README.md

 Abraham, D.J., Irving, R.W., and Manlove, D.M.
 (2007) Two algorithms for the student-project allocation problem.
 Journal of Discrete Algorithms, 5(1), pp. 73-90. (doi:10.1016/j.jda.2006.03.006)

-Here I implement some recursive versions aiming to obtain an optimal solution of the problem.
+Here I implement some recursive versions in C++ and Python aiming to obtain an optimal solution of the problem.
+The main idea of my algorithm is to recursively split the satisfaction matrix into smaller ones, starting from the least desired project to the most desired project.